Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 Smurfit Kappa (OTCPK:SMFTF) is one of the world's largest paper packaging companies and a leader in the segment in Europe and South America.
 The group relies heavily on recycled paper for its European business and is promoting usage of paper-based packaging as a way to reduce plastic pollution and reduction in CO2 emissions.

-In the case of SKG, the environmental aspect goes hand in hand with a solid business model that is posed to earn above peer average return on capital.
-Over the past 5-year period Smurfit Kappa shares registered one of the highest returns in its peer group while at the same time the company has been deleveraging and reducing financial risk.
+In the case of SKG, the environmental aspect goes hand in hand with a solid business model that is poised to earn above peer average return on capital.
+Over the past 5-year period, Smurfit Kappa shares registered one of the highest returns in its peer group while at the same time the company has been deleveraging and reducing financial risk.

 The reason for this exceptional performance was twofold.
 Firstly, SKG is leading the way in innovation.
 Not only in new packaging solutions, such as bag-in-box, but also new service lines that help its customers achieve higher sales growth and reduce costs.
 Secondly, it's the company's best-in-class asset turnover and working capital efficiency, achieved through organic growth, streamlined products and focus on regions where the company has significant competitive advantages.

 This has allowed Smurfit Kappa to win and retain some of the largest FMCG brands in the world.
-Such clients are more likely to stay for longer with well-integrated supplier, spend more on premium packaging that differentiates themselves and spend extra on additional services.
+Such clients are more likely to stay for longer with a well-integrated supplier, spend more on premium packaging that differentiates themselves and spend extra on additional services.

 Source: Smurfit Kappa Investor Presentation and Annual Report

-Finding the leaders in the Packaging Industry
+Finding The Leaders In The Packaging Industry

 Stock price performance

-Smurfit Kappa has been the best performer in the sector for the past 5-year period, followed by Stora Enso (OTCPK:SEOJF), Mondi (OTCPK:MONDF) and Packaging Corporation (PKG) .
+Smurfit Kappa has been the best performer in the sector for the past 5-year period, followed by Stora Enso (OTCPK:SEOJF), Mondi (OTCPK:MONDF) and Packaging Corporation (PKG).

 Source: Yahoo!Finance